TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: http-errors.
-A copy of the source code may be downloaded from https://github.com/jshttp/http-errors.git.
+The following software may be included in this product: http-errors, statuses.
+A copy of the source code may be downloaded from https://github.com/jshttp/http-errors.git (http-errors), https://github.com/jshttp/statuses.git (statuses).
 This software contains the following license and notice below:

 The MIT License (MIT)